top of page

 Cat cafés originated in Asia in the late 1990’s in large cities where residents often lived in small apartments & having pets was impractical for most.
 People would stop by the cat café to have a snack & spend time with the resident cats.
 Since then, cat cafés have gained popularity and begun opening in cities around the world.

 Cat cafés have become extremely popular in the United States since the first cat café opened in New York City in April 2014.
-(There are now five separate cat cafés in New York City alone!)
+(There are five separate cat cafés in New York City alone!)

 Most cat cafés in the United States are more of an “open-air adoption lounge,” where adoptable rescue cats can hang out and meet people in a cage-free environment.
 (The US has more stringent regulations around animals & food being in the same spaces.)
 Potential adopters can spend time with the adoptable cats in a more home-like environment.
 Other visitors who cannot have their own cat for whatever reason can spend time with the cats without the responsibility of permanent ownership.
 It’s really a win-win!